Conceiving Architectural Design as a User Interface

 Why Forecasting Users is Important

-There are many anti-human movements encroaching into contemporary architectural practice, none of which treat occupants with empathy.
+There are many anti-human movements encroaching into contemporary architectural practice.
+Though positive in many respects, these trends are unlikely to treat occupants with particular empathy.

 - Codes.
 The increasing complexity of codes has made the design of buildings a calculations-oriented process, prefacing energy, zoning, and egress standards.

 - BIM.
 The BIM process prioritizes the descriptive nature of the architectural components – the materials and manufacturers – and their tectonic relationships.